JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/auth/registration/register_details.feature.md

-# Registration and Authentication Module --> Registration --> User Details
+# Registration and Authentication Module --> Registration Epic --> User Details
 The authentication system will enable the user to authenticate securely and based on their role will allocate resources to the as per what the user sees and has access to.
 ![Authentication module](registration.png)
 ## Introduction